glorialulu/TSNet/docs/transient.rst

 ^^^^^^^^^^^^^^^^

-The TSNet also includes the capability to perform controlled pump operations by specifying the relation between pump rotation speed and simulation time.
+The TSNet also includes the capability to perform controlled pump operations by specifying how the pump rotation speed changes over time.
 Explicitly, during pump start-up, the rotational speed of the pump is increased based on the user defined operating rule.
 The pump is then modeled using the two compatibility equations,